To visit another section please click on one of the headings below.

 MARTIN PEARSE (K59-63)

 - as well as being successful in business he is a dual International England Captain at 2 sports.
 He has been England Captain at Masters Squash for very many years at all age groups: 50, 55, 60, 65, and has also been Captain of England O60 Cricket since 2009 and O70 since 2016.
+In August 2017 he was selected to be captain of the England Over 70s tour to Australia in 2018.

 JOHN GEOFFREY BIRT (S59-63)